-Below are the instructions for Windows XP.
+Below are the instructions for Windows 7 and Windows Vista.

 The following keyboards are available from Microsoft, but must be loaded from the system disk first